NightCatSama/vue-slider-component/README.md

  - Add `clickable` prop
  - `tooltipDir` and `sliderStyle` and `tooltipStyle` prop support type: Array
  - Add `real-time` prop for real-time computing the layout of the components
+ - Add labels of piecewise, and the style of the corresponding

 ## Todo